Lesterpaintstheworld/terminal-velocity/deduplication_report.md

 # Deduplication Report for Terminal Velocity Project

-## Deduplication Process Steps
+## Deduplication Process Overview
+### Objective
+To initiate the deduplication process effectively, I will begin with the following steps:

-1. **Content Duplication Detection**: Begin by scanning the narrative files to identify semantically similar content and partial overlaps.
-This will involve assessing thematic relevance and contextual overlap among the files.
+1. **Content Duplication Detection**: I will scan the narrative files to identify semantically similar content.
+This will involve analyzing the files for any thematic relevance and contextual overlap that suggests duplication.

+2. **Detecting Partial Overlaps**: In conjunction with the first step, I will assess the file structures for any partial duplications, focusing on repeated phrases or similar narrative arcs that may need consolidation.

-2. **Pre-Consolidation Checks**: Before merging any identified duplicates, perform validation checks to ensure that all relevant information from the files is captured and that the narrative structure remains intact.
+3. **Pre-Consolidation Checks**: Before proceeding with any merging, I will perform checks to confirm that all relevant information is captured and that the narrative structure is not disrupted by potential consolidation.

-3. **Execute Safe Merges**: Once validation is complete, proceed to merge the identified duplicate files using the Aider interface, ensuring that the context and meaning of each segment are preserved.

 ## 2. Detect Partial Overlaps
 - **Analyze for Repeated Phrases**: Look for files that may contain repeated phrases or segments, particularly in character development, interaction scripts, and scene descriptions.